mattaq31/Hash-CAD/crisscross_kit/docs/docs/index.md

 twine upload dist/*
 ```
 - You will need to have a PyPI account and set up your credentials in `~/.pypirc` for the upload to work (you will also need to be set as a collaborator on the `crisscross_kit` project too).
+---

+!!! quote "Citation"
+    If you use the Crisscross Python Kit or #-CAD in your research, please cite our work (details coming out soon).